nicolewsm/IPPP-tradetariffs/README.md

 <br>- Merged to form G7_tariffs.csv and LatAm_master.csv

 **Data cleaning**:
-<br>All countries/years that did not have tariff data were dropped
+<br>Since we are unable to assess effects of tariff changes if no tariffs were reported, all countries/years that did not have tariff data were dropped.
-<br>As each economic indicator is separately assessed, we dropped rows for which no data for that indicator was available
+As each economic indicator is separately assessed, we dropped rows for which no data for that indicator was available
 <br>The resulting LatAm dataset has 419 observations for gdp, 385 for unemployment and labor force rates, and 408 for inflation